MatAtBread/ApiPublisher/README.md

 	var json = JSON.stringify(result,this.serializer(req,rsp)) ;
 	rsp.end(json);

 Setting additional and/or replacement headers and statuCodes is possible here as although defaults have been set by the time the function is called, no writing has commenced.
+If your objects are very big (>500k), using a streaming JSON serializer works well to keep Node's event loop co-operative.
+For example, with pushjson (https://www.npmjs.org/package/pushjson):

+	var pj = require('pushjson') ;
+	myApi.sendReturn = function(req,rsp,result,status){
+		// Serialize and send asynchronously
+		pj.Readable(result).pipe(rsp) ;
+	} ;

 ServerApi options and prototype